knaaptime/seg_networks/paper/background.md

 [@grannis1998ImportanceTrivial].
-The natural logic underlying these findings is that street networks can help insulate urban environments and provide greater exposure to residents living inside "the neighborhood" than those who live outside, but this distinction can be masked easily when measuring metropolitan space using euclidean distances.
+The natural logic underlying these findings is that street networks can help insulate urban environments and provide greater exposure to residents living inside "the neighborhood" than those who live outside, but this distinction can be masked easily when measuring metropolitan space using Euclidean distances.

 <div id='fig:network_distance'>
 ![Network Distance vs Euclidean Distance](figures/network_distance.png){#fig:distance_sd width=49%}